Surgical Procedures: Surgery and Staging for Malignant Melanoma of the Skin

 - Cancer recurrence (cancer coming back).

-- Incomplete removal of the cancer.
+- Being unable to remove all of the cancer.

 What is recovery like?